jgerstmayr/EXUDYN/docs/RST/trackerlog.rst

     - description:  add number of threads to solution files and more details on computer; check parameter variation and other files (e.g. numberOfThreads and final computation time)
     - date raised: 2023-02-25

- * :textred:`open issue 1435:` solver
-    - description:  add deriviative of loads to regular jacobian computation with flag (default=False); use numerical diff sim. to JacobianODE2
-    - date raised: 2023-02-16

  * :textred:`open issue 1434:` solver
     - description:  add CqT\*lambda terms to systemwide jacobian computation with flag
     - date raised: 2023-02-16